Palestinian Village Leagues: History

 The next year, the right-wing Likud party would win the Israeli legislative elections and would form government for the first time under Prime Minister Menachem Begin.
 Begin's term as Prime Minister would bring about a number of significant changes to Israeli policies towards Palestine, including massively expanding Israeli settlements and enacting increasingly strict measures to try and forcibly suppress Palestinian nationalism.
 According to Salim Tamari of Birzeit University, the Likud government wished to "overturn what it saw as Labor's legacy of appeasing Palestinian nationalist forces, evident in the emergence of pro-PLO forces in the 1976 municipal elections and the toleration of the Jerusalem-based Palestinian nationalist press."

 As a result of the changes in Israeli policy, Mustafa Dodin, a Palestinian-born former minister in the Government of Jordan who had moved back into the West Bank in 1975, came out of retirement to try and take on a leading role in Palestinian politics.
-Dodin, who was politically pro-Jordan and anti-PLO, proposed the creation the Palestinian Village Leagues as rural-based leadership organisation based on clan structures that could serve as a counterweight to PLO influence in the West Bank and could lead towards peace negotiations with Israel.
+Dodin was politically pro-Jordan and anti-PLO, having backed the Jordanian monarchy during Black September in 1970 and consitently having advocated for the Jordanian option, believing that an independent Palestinian state was not viable.
+He proposed the creation the Palestinian Village Leagues as rural-based leadership organisation based on clan structures that could serve as a counterweight to PLO influence in the West Bank and could lead towards peace negotiations with Israel.
 The Military Governorate approved Dodin's proposal in 1978 via Israeli Military Order No. 752, with Village Leagues being formed in seven different West Bank regions, and offered him Israeli support.

 In 1981, Begin named decorated former military commander Ariel Sharon as Minister of Defence, giving him responsibility for the occupation.
 As Minister of Defence, Sharon quickly moved to re-organise the Military Governorate into the Israeli Civil Administration, naming Milson as its head.
 Together, Sharon and Milson moved to expand the role of the Village Leagues.
 In 1982, the seven Village Leagues were officially affiliated together with the creation of the Federation of Village Leagues.